 - Make sure wood piles are placed a good distance away from the exterior of your home.

 - Be sure to check shoes before putting them on and be careful handling clothing that has been lying on the floor.

 - Regularly clean areas of low activity, such as in closets and under furniture.

 - Contact a professional for guidance and prevention methods.

 If you suspect that you have spiders in your Bettendorf home, Quik-Kill Pest Eliminators can help you.
 Our pest control technicians are well-trained and experienced in removing and preventing spider invasions.
 Don’t let these venomous creatures take over your house.

-Schedule a free inspection with one of our Bettendorf pest control experts to learn how we can help keep your home free of pests.
+Schedule a free inspection with Quik-Kill Pest Eliminator's to learn how we can help keep your home free of pests.